Madic-/Sway-DE/README.md

   * [knopki/desktop](https://copr.fedorainfracloud.org/coprs/knopki/desktop/) for some tools

-* Install required software (see setup-sway.sh for details)
+* Install required software (see the playbook *.yml files for details)

 * Files from the config folder will be symlinked to the appropriate location